taoo0316/taoo0316/README.md

 ### Hi there 👋

 - 👨‍💻 I am Wentao, currently based in Singapore.
-- 📫 Visit my [website](https://zhuwentao.net/) for more!
-You might also want to see what I learnt in [college](https://minimal-eight.vercel.app/).
+- 📫 You might be interested to see what I learnt in [college](https://minimal-eight.vercel.app/).

 **Connect with Me**